-As employers look for low-cost and innovative employee benefit plans to retain and recruit employees in our current competitive job marketplace, AccuPay and the Indiana College Choice 529 Program have partnered to provide a no-cost payroll deduction Section 529 college savings program.
+As employers look for low-cost and innovative employee benefit plans to retain and recruit employees in our current competitive job marketplace, AccuPay and the Indiana College Choice 529 Program have partnered to provide employers with a no-cost payroll deduction Section 529 college savings program.
 The purpose of our business alliance is to make it easy for employees to save money for college in a tax-wise manner.

 Significant Tax Benefits

 An Indiana resident who participates in the Indiana College Choice 529 college savings program receives the following significant tax benefits:

 - Indiana provides an annual income tax credit of 20% of the first $5,000 contributed to the College Choice program.
 Thus, if a household contributes $5,000 to the program, Indiana credits your state tax bill by $1,000.
 This tax credit was broadened by the Indiana Legislature in 2018 to include contributions for grades K-12 public, private or religious school education: